gmicsa/golang-recap/README.md

 # Golang recap 🚀

-Golang quick summary of its most important topics.
-Generated using Gemini 2.5 Pro.
+Golang quick summary of its most important features.
+Generated with AI using Gemini 2.5 Pro.

-If you are looking for a new job and you want to prepare or if you simply want to review your Golang knowledge, this quick recap is here to help you.
+If you are preparing for a new job or if you simply want to review your Golang knowledge, this quick recap is here to help you.

 If you spot any issue, feel free to raise a PR.